meshy/framewirc/README.md

   :colon-indicated-prefix COMMAND some parameters :Suffix following the colon
   ```

-  We represent these raw messages with our own subclass of `bytes` called
+  We represent the messages that come from the network with our own subclass of
-  `ReceivedMessage`.
-It has `prefix`, `command`, `parameters`, and `suffix`
+  `bytes` called `ReceivedMessage`.
+It has `prefix`, `command`, `parameters`,
-  added for convinience.
-Each of these attributes represents the relevant
+  and `suffix` added for convinience.
+Each of these attributes represents the
-  message parts as a unicode string (except `parameters`, which is a tuple of
+  relevant message parts as a unicode string (except `parameters`, which is a
-  strings).
+  tuple of strings).

 - Messages have a maximum length of 512 bytes.

-  This means that when we want to send something longer, we have to split it up
+  This means that when we want to send something longer to the network, we have
-  into smaller chunks.
-This can be done using `utils.chunk_message`.
+  to split it up into smaller chunks.
+This can be done using
+  `utils.chunk_message`.

 ### Connecting